jubssoares/jubssoares/README.md

 ✨ I love studying and I'm addicted to learning new things;

-🔭 Fun fact: I'm a Physics student at the [State University of Bahia (UNEB)](https://portal.uneb.br/).
+🔭 Fun fact: I have a degree in Physics from the [State University of Bahia (UNEB)](https://portal.uneb.br/).

 💬 Feel free to contact me and find out more about my studies and work!